What is the most appropriate Superannuation Fund in Australia

 - The performance and cost efficiency of the relevant funds

 - The role you wish to play in the management of your funds.
 If you wish to have the maximum involvement and flexibility in terms of how your funds are invested and managed a SMSF would probably be the best fit, although public funds are cost effective and provide a wide spectrum of features suiting the passive to reasonably active investor; and access to benefits such as group life insurance.

 - Whether you have a financial planner who manages your superannuation in concert with other investments and would like them to be on a common platform, and

 - Whether regulatory restrictions apply; the British Government, since mid 2006, has required that pension funds be transferred to Qualifying Recognized Overseas Pension Funds (QROPS) or significant taxes are levied on withdrawals.
-As at June, 2015 three were more than 1500 Australian superannuation funds classified as QROPS, but regulatory changes in the UK saw HMRC take the view that Australian funds could no longer meet QROPS requirements and virtually overnight the number of funds was reduced to a one solitary fund in July, 2015.
+As at June, 2015 there were more than 1500 Australian superannuation funds classified as QROPS, but regulatory changes in the UK saw HMRC take the view that Australian funds could no longer meet QROPS requirements and virtually overnight the number of funds was reduced to a one solitary fund in July, 2015.
 Following these changes, the only individuals able to make a cost-effective transfer of their pension from the UK to Australia, were those aged 55 or above transferring into specially created, QROPS qualifying, SMSF's.
 Now, with the UK Government having announced on March 8, 2017 the introduction of an "overseas transfer charge" (OTC) of 25% on pension transfers outside the EU, even the efficacy of these transfers will need to be considered very carefully, depending upon the individual's UK tax position.

 Exfin’s financial planner's can provide more advice in terms of the options available; ideally the choice should be made in concert with a financial advisor based on your specific plans and objectives.